usnistgov/psc-ns3/src/psc/doc/source/udp-group-echo.rst

 The relevance of this model to public safety communications is that such scenarios often require a many-to-many group communications application, and existing |ns3| applications are not suitable to generate such traffic.

+The UDP group echo implementation is authored by Fernando J. Cintron (fernando.cintron@nist.gov) and is derived from the UdpEchoServer found in the |ns3| applications module.

 Model Description
 =================